diso/wordpress-openid/readme.txt

 = Why do I get blank screens when I activate the plugin? =

 In some cases the plugin may have problems if not enough memory has been allocated to PHP.
-Try ensuring that the PHP memory_limit is at least greater than 8MB (limits of 64MB are not uncommon).
+Try ensuring that the PHP memory_limit is at least 8MB (limits of 64MB are not uncommon).

 = Why don't `https` OpenIDs work? =